 Research support including the Office of Contracts and Grants is overseen and led by the Senior Vice Provost.
 The Associate Dean for Faculty Scholarship and Academic Effectiveness in the College of Arts and Sciences, the Associate Dean for Faculty Scholarship in the School of Law, and the Associate Dean for Faculty and Research in the School of Management provide additional support.

-SABBATICAL LEAVES – Arts and Sciences, Education, Nursing, Management faculty
+SABBATICAL LEAVES – Arts and Sciences, Education, Nursing and Health Professions, Management faculty

 Regular Sabbatical Leave